Recent Phone Based Scams Targeting Canadians

 According to Marian Henry with the Better Business Bureau of Manitoba and Northwest Ontario the charges, which are similar to ones you would receive for calling a 1-900 number, can cost hundreds of dollars per minute.
 The Canadian Anti-Fraud Centre has said the calls have targeted people across Canada.

-The callers are often greeted by waiting music or a pre-recorded message.
+The callers are often greeted by waiting music or a pre-recorded message or online.
 When you do call back, it puts you through to a pay-per-call type of scenario where there’s a cost involved to initially be connected, as well as a cost-per-minute once you’re on that call.

 The longer you are on the call obviously the more expensive the call could end up being, sometimes $400 a minute.